OfficeDev/teams-toolkit-samples/hello-world-tab-with-backend/api/README.md

 ## Prerequisites

 - [NodeJS](https://nodejs.org/en/)
-- An M365 account.
-If you do not have M365 account, apply one from [M365 developer program](https://developer.microsoft.com/en-us/microsoft-365/dev-program)
+- A Microsoft 365 account.
+If you do not have Microsoft 365 account, apply one from [Microsoft 365 developer program](https://developer.microsoft.com/en-us/microsoft-365/dev-program)
 - [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) or [TeamsFx CLI](https://aka.ms/teamsfx-cli)

 ## Develop

 The Teams Toolkit IDE Extension and TeamsFx CLI provide template code for you to get started with Azure Functions for your Teams application.
 Microsoft Teams Framework simplifies the task of establishing the user's identity within the Azure Function.

 The template handles calls from your Teams "custom tab" (client-side of your app), initializes the TeamsFx SDK to access the current user context, and demonstrates how to obtain a pre-authenticated Microsoft Graph Client.
-Microsoft Graph is the "data plane" of M365 - you can use it to access content within M365 in your company.
-With it you can read and write documents, SharePoint collections, Teams channels, and many other entities within M365.
+Microsoft Graph is the "data plane" of Microsoft 365 - you can use it to access content within Microsoft 365 in your company.
+With it you can read and write documents, SharePoint collections, Teams channels, and many other entities within Microsoft 365.
 Read more about [Microsoft Graph](https://docs.microsoft.com/en-us/graph/overview).

 You can add your logic to the single Azure Function created by this template, as well as add more functions as necessary.
 See [Azure Functions developer guide](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference) for more information.